-If you are coming to intern with us or lend your professional skills, expect to take away truly unique experiences with our wonderful wildlife, under the guidance of our wildlife professionals here at LCTW.
+If you are coming to intern with us or lend your professional skills, expect to take away truly unique experiences under the guidance of our wildlife professionals here at LCTW.

 Our facility has a dedicated team of local staff and our volunteers are integrated into the daily operations here at LCTW, making for a unique and culturally immersive experience.